What are net terms?

 More administrative duties

 Processing net terms create more administration than paying upfront.
 Your accounts receivable (AR) will become more complex.
-You'll have to keep track of sent invoices, net terms for each customer, discounts, nonpayment, and collections.
+You'll have to conduct trade reference checks, keep track of sent invoices, net terms for each customer, discounts, nonpayment, and collections.
 Much of your AR can be outsourced, which removes virtually all (AR) complexity out of the company and allows you to focus on your core competencies.

 Who offers net terms?